Our provision for children with Special Educational Needs and/or Disabilities (SEND)

 We offer 'Outstanding' provision for children with SEND (as recognised by outside agencies), enabling all children to access the Early Years.

 Our Special Educational Needs Coordinator (SENCO), Jenna Jefferies, holds a CACHE level 3 qualification for Special Educational Needs and oversees both settings; supporting staff, children and parents.
-Jenna has also recently completed her BA (Hons) in Early Childhood Studies.
+Jenna also holds a BA (Hons) in Early Childhood Studies and is studying for a PGCE with EYTS.

 Our Lead SENCO is fully trained in Attention Autism and offers specific, detailed planning for children with SEND, including Workstations and Sensory time.